2 Part Course |

 • Writing the executive summary of an Information Memorandum

-• Identifying mistakes on a Board presentation to develop attention de detail
+• Identifying mistakes on a Board presentation to develop attention to detail

 • Analysing the style of a presentation (word choice, passive vs active tone, the link between the sentences, etc.)